Services

 Turnaround Time (TAT)

-Submissions are handled first come, first served with every attempt to finish work as soon as possible.
-Do let us know about deadlines so we can try to meet them.
-Turnaround times depend on the size of your submission (number of blocks or slides), complexity (standard or developmental stains), and current workload.
+Submissions are handled first come, first serve with every attempt to finish work as soon as possible.
+Please let us know your deadlines so we can meet them.
+Turnaround times (TAT) depend on the number of blocks or slides, complexity (standard or developmental stains), and current MPC workload.

-• Paraffin process and embedding (FFPE): 1-3 days (Samples are processed in batch by species to decrease user costs.
-All processor reagents are changed based on the number of processing runs, not by the number of blocks/run).
+• Paraffin process and embedding (FFPE): 1-3 days.
+Processor reagents are changed based on the number of processing runs, not the number of blocks/run.
+To reduce user costs, we attempt to reduce the number of runs by processing as many submissions in each run as possible.

 • Sectioning paraffin blocks to unstained sections (FFPE sections): 1-3 days